 When planning a large or a small wedding make sure the venue has room for everyone to mingle with ease.
 Nothing puts a damper on your special day than feeling cramped for space.

 It’s always good to check if the venue will be inclusive to you.
 If there will be other events, ask how will the space be separated.
 How will the guests be directed?
 Also don’t forget to ask if there will be any soundproofing especially if it is a banquet hall or hotel ballroom.
+If you’re planning to use a banquet hall or hotel ballroom for an event, it’s important to consider soundproofing.
+This will help to minimize any noise disturbances and ensure a more comfortable experience for guests.

 Find out what the venue is providing and what you must bring in yourselves or rent.
 Some examples include a signing table, a ceremony arch, a sound system with a wireless or lapel microphone and easels for directional signage.